benbalter/benbalter.github.com/_posts/2017-11-10-twelve-tips-for-growing-communities-around-your-open-source-project.md

 As we say at GitHub, "pedantic robots > pedantic humans".
 If a human comes along and criticizes your coding style or nit-picks every detail of your implementation, you might take it personally.
 If a robot makes those same suggestions, you're less likely to.

-Automated code style enforcement via projects like Rubocop or WPCS not only ensures consistent code style to improve readability, it also allow contributors to get instant feedback on their code, all without your intervention.
+Automated code style enforcement via projects like Rubocop or WPCS not only ensures consistent code style to improve readability, it also allows contributors to get instant feedback on their code, all without your intervention.

 ### 10. Automate community management